Tuesday, July 1, 2025

 NOTHING IN THIS WORK OF FICTION HAPPENED TO ANYONE.
 IT'S FICTION TO THE GUTS AND CORE.
 OKAY IT SO HAPPENS THE AUTHOR WATCHED A BUNCH OF YOUTUBE VIDEOS ABOUT NARCISSISM AND THIS NOVEL HAPPENED.

-Chapter 1: So Tell Me About Your Narcissist
+Chapter one: So Tell Me About Your Narcissist

 YOUTUBE Video Begins